epomatti/az-vm-ade/README.md

 terraform apply -auto-approve
 ```

+### Customer-Managed Key (CMK-SSE)

+Will be created with the Key Vault Key.

 ### Azure Disk Encryption (ADE)

 Check [the documentation][5] for extension.
 The extensions installed [does not support auto-update][4].

+Terraform will add the `AzureDiskEncryptionForLinux` extension and ADE will be enabled for the VM.

 ### Encryption at Host